The practice of Yoga Asana is good for our health. But this is only one aspect of Yoga. Yoga postures are only one aspect of yoga.

 The Yoga Sutras of Patanjali are what we know as yoga, a diverse human development system.
 Here are the key terms with definitions to help you understand this system:

 Samādhi is the unifying field of consciousness, is It personifies why Yoga means union.
 Samadhi is at the heart of the eight limbs of Yoga.
-It is a state of consciousness one can reach using a meditative process; it has several names, including pure consciousness, bliss consciousness, or the 4th state.
+One can reach this unique partition of awareness using a meditative process; this state has several names, including pure consciousness, bliss consciousness, or the 4th state.

 The generic name for this method is Japa Meditation.
 Maharishi Mahesh Yogi calls this technique Transcendental Meditation (TM) (1).
 He coined the term bliss consciousness to describe the state one reaches using this technique.